ashadria1/burger-logger/README.md

-# burger-logger
+# burger-logger-logger

 # Node Express Handlebars

 ### Overview

-In this assignment, you'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+In this assignment, you'll create a burger-logger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
 Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.

 ### Read This